 - Click OK to save and exit the Control Panel.

-Watch a Netflix Movie on TV through the Computer
+Watch Netflix on TV through the Computer

 At the computer, login to your Netflix account, pick movie in the “Watch Instantly” category and click Play.